Antonín Přidal

-Antonín Přidal (13 October 1935, Prostějov, Czechoslovakia – 7 February 2017, Brno, Czech Republic) was a Czech translator from English, Spanish and French, and writer, journalist and university lecturer.
+Antonín Přidal (13 October 1935 – 7 February 2017) was a Czech translator, writer, journalist and university lecturer.
+He translated from English, Spanish and French.

 Life

+Přidal was born on 13 October 1935 in Prostějov, Czechoslovakia.
 He attended grammar school in Uherské Hradiště.
 After graduation, he studied, from 1953 to 1958, English and Hispanic Studies at Masaryk University in Brno.
 In 1982, he received his doctorate.

 He collaborated with Czech Radio in Brno from 1960 to 1970.
 There, he was the author of cycles and a small school of poetry, Shakespeare for beginners and ramblings about books and music, and the co-author of the show See you on Saturday.
 From the late 1960s are particularly important his radio play All my votes and the Fates.
 He briefly worked as a script editor at Barrandov Studios from 1990 to 1991.

 Subsequently, he worked at the Theatre Faculty of Janáček Academy of Music and Performing Arts (since 1991 as an associate professor and since 1993 as a professor) in the studio of radio and television drama and screenwriting.

 In 1998, he received the Prize of Ferdinand Peroutka.
 In 2007, he was awarded the State Prize for translation work.

-He died on 7 February 2017, as announced by the Theatre faculty of the Janáček Academy of Music and Performing Arts.
+He died in Brno on 7 February 2017.